 The University of Chicago Booth School of Business ranks as a top choice school for many MBA students.
 Chicago Booth has a tradition of intellectual inquiry, non-conformity, and innovation.
-Along with strong academics, Chicago will be looking for leadership and team-building skills and community involvement.
-This year Booth has changed the second question in this set of essays.
+Along with solid academics, Chicago will be looking for leadership and team-building skills, and community involvement.
 Review our Booth MBA essay tips to strengthen your application.

 The Chicago MBA admissions committee can see your academic skills from your GPA/GMAT, transcripts, and other fixed data points.
 You should cover your personal qualities, leadership, and career goals in these essays.

-This career goals essay is the ideal way to describe your track record of success.
-You can also show that you have realistic expectations for your Booth MBA.
+This Chicago Booth career goals essay is the ideal way to describe your track record of success.
+Also, you can show that you have realistic expectations for your Booth MBA.
 For example, while career goals should be aspirational, they should also be possible.

-Also, the essay asks why Booth is the right place for you to pursue your MBA.
+Finally, the essay asks why Booth is the right place for you to pursue your MBA.
 Make sure to learn all you can about Booth, specifically.
 Thorough research into your career path and the options at Booth will allow you to answer this question fully and with conviction.
-With COVID-19 restrictions, it may be tough to obtain the full feeling of Booth.
-But virtual options like blogs and videos, and speaking with current students and alumni, can help you.
+With COVID-19 restrictions now lifted, it will be much easier to get a comprehensive feeling of Booth than in recent cycles.

 Essay Two: An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we’d like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are.
 (250-word minimum)